 - Taste the aioli and adjust salt or vinegar if needed.
 Chill before serving.

-Nutrition Facts for Beef Liver Fries
+Nutrition Facts for Beef Liver Recipes

 Nutrient | Amount per Serving | % Daily Value |